Configure HTTP proxy with credentials

 # Test with curl (bypasses Git's HTTP handling)

-You can set proxy settings for a specific repository only:
+You can set proxy settings for a single repository only:

 cd /path/to/repo